himpan1998/Order-Management-System/README.md

 - Similarly, When you delete any service, all the order attached with that service will also be deleted(Soft Delete) from 'tbl_order-service_mappings' table.

-- I have used Ajv validators for Schema Validation thus when client sent request from req.body or whatever the datatype should be same as mentioned in input schema validator otherwise it show validation error. i.e datatype sent by client should be same as schema Validator.
+- I have used Ajv validators for Schema Validation thus when client sent request from req.body or whatever the datatype should be same as mentioned in input schema validator.

+-otherwise it show validation error. i.e datatype sent by client should be same as schema Validator.
 It will avoid several security breaches.

 # Made Changes for Production:
 - For production,need to encrypt sensitive data such as database configurations more precisely,encrypt 'config.json' file & stored it into '.env' file.